kijanawoodard/Blog/src/Blog.Web/Content/posts/learning-nservicebus-review.markdown

+---
+title: Learning NServiceBus Review
+published: September 30, 2013
+tags:
+---

-﻿I was contacted by Packt Publishing to review [Learning NServiceBus by David Boike][learning].
+I was contacted by Packt Publishing to review [Learning NServiceBus by David Boike][learning].
 David is active in the NServiceBus community, so I was eager to see what he had put together.

 <figure>
   <img src="/content/posts/images/learning-nservicebus.png" alt="Cover photo of Learning NServiceBus by David Boike" />